yadavta/VideoNet/small_scale/README.md

 - `study_id`: identifier for Prolific study through which this action was processed
 - `session_id`: identifier for unique Prolific session through which this action was processed
 - `token`: random 16-character token used to verify that Prolific submission is made by the same person who opened the task
+- `definition`: LLM-generated definition of action with cues for what to look for in a video to easily recognize this action

 `Clips` table schema: